 For more eerie and abandoned places in Singapore, check here.

 - Address: 262 Pasir Panjang Rd, Singapore 118628

 Wine and Dine @ Dempsey Hill

-The previously British occupied Tanglin Barracks in 1900s, Dempsey Hill has since preserved its Victorian-inspired architectures.
-For a more refined dining experience, it spaces out from the rest of the island as an atas sanctuary of food and ambiance.
+The previously British occupied Tanglin Barracks in the 1900s, Dempsey Hill has since preserved its Victorian-inspired architectures.
+For a more refined dining experience, it spaces out from the rest of the island as an atas sanctuary of food and ambience.
 From one of the oldest running seafood chain in Singapore to fashion landmarks like the Dover Street Market at Dempsey Road, it already sounds like a fruitful Sunday afternoon.